dead-claudia/mithril-helpers/README.md

 ## Issues/Contributing

 If you come up with any other things that you feel should be included, or you find a bug in something I did, please file an issue, and I'll consider the use case.
+In particular, I could use some assistance with ensuring the stuff in `/migrate` actually works, so if you find bugs in it, please tell me right away, and I'll address it.

 If you want to implement something yourself, definitely go for it and send a PR.
-Just note the following (for legal reasons):
+Just note the following (for legal reasons): when you submit a pull request, you agree to license your contribution under the relevant license(s) in this repository, and you also agree that you have sufficient rights to do so.

-1. If you're adding a new migration file, you *must* be able to and agree to release it under an equivalent license to Mithril's (MIT at the time of writing) for at least the version you're migrating from.
-2. If you're adding a new utility, you *must* be able to and agree to license it under the ISC.
-3. If you're modifying an existing file, you *must* be able to and agree to license your contributions under the file's existing license.

-If you have any questions about this, feel free to ask, and I'll try to get you an answer for what applies.

 ## API